liam-langstaff/kliq_app/README.md

 ### Setup

-The Nest.js serve will need to be ran to enable the 'dynamic' data. cd into the api folder then run *nest start --watch*.
+The Nest.js serve will need to be ran to enable the 'dynamic' data. cd into the api folder then run *npm i* followed by *nest start --watch*.

-to Run the SPA, cd into 'add' while inside the root 'kliq' directory then run *npm run start* to serve the frontend.
+to Run the SPA, cd into 'add' while inside the root 'kliq' directory then run *npm i* followed by *npm run start* to serve the frontend.

 ### Improvements / considerations